MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/wubr-troubleshooting-data-transmission.md

 ## Verify that Windows Update for Business reports is receiving data

 After you enroll a device and configure it to share data, wait for 48 hours for data to start showing up in reports.
-In some cases, data from devices that aren't active much may take up to 14 days to show up in reports.
+In some cases, data from devices that aren't active much might take up to 14 days to show up in reports.

-To confirm that the reports service is receiving data from a the device, [query](/windows/deployment/update/wufb-reports-use#display-windows-update-for-business-reports-data) the [UCClient table](/windows/deployment/update/wufb-reports-schema-ucclient).
+To confirm that the reports service is receiving data from the device, [query](/windows/deployment/update/wufb-reports-use#display-windows-update-for-business-reports-data) the [UCClient table](/windows/deployment/update/wufb-reports-schema-ucclient).
 For example, the following query shows total enrolled device count per time-generated:

 `UCClient | summarize count() by TimeGenerated`

 :::image type="content" source="/windows/deployment/update/media/7760853-wufb-reports-time-generated.png" alt-text="Screenshot of using a Kusto (KQL) query for time generated on Windows Update for Business reports data in Log Analytics." lightbox="/windows/deployment/update/media/7760853-wufb-reports-time-generated.png":::

-If the table contains data from the device but it's missing from reports, see the following articles for more information about managing the data.
+If the table contains data from the device but it's missing from reports, you may have a problem in the report configuration.
+For more information, see the following articles for more information:

 - [Use Windows Update for Business reports](/windows/deployment/update/wufb-reports-use)
 - [Windows Update for Business reports schema](/windows/deployment/update/wufb-reports-schema)